BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/tutorials.rst

 - static albedo distribution with a continuous albedo function |rarr| constant incoming solar radiation flux

-- outgoing radiation flux according to Budyko's radiation law
+- outgoing radiation flux given by an edited Stefan-Boltzmann radiation law according to :ref:`Sellers <Sellers>`

-- a symmetric diffusive transfer energy flux according to Budyko
+- transfer energy flux according to :ref:`Sellers <Sellers>`

+- temperature distributions corrected by the average latitudinal band elevation

-The parameters of the tutorial-file are chosen to reproduce the EBM as it was introduced by :ref:`Budyko 1968 <Budyko>`.
+The parameters of the tutorial-file are chosen to reproduce the EBM as it was introduced by :ref:`Sellers 1969 <Sellers>`.

 1D EBM Sellers-type (temperature-dependant albedo)
 ==================================================

+A 1D EBM equipped with:

+- dynamic albedo distribution with a continuous temperature dependant albedo function |rarr| constant incoming solar radiation flux

+- outgoing radiation flux given by an edited Stefan-Boltzmann radiation law according to :ref:`Sellers <Sellers>`

+- transfer energy flux according to :ref:`Sellers <Sellers>`

+- temperature distributions corrected by the average latitudinal band elevation

+The parameters of the tutorial-file are chosen to reproduce the EBM as it was introduced by :ref:`Sellers 1969 <Sellers>`.